What You Need to Know to Hire a Virtual Staging Company

 - Remove clutter.

-These services can be for a direct shot, create a 360 view of the space, or create a virtual walk-through of your home.
+These services can be for a direct shot, a 360 degrees photo view of the space, or create a virtual walk-through the property.

 What are the Legal Requirements virtual staging companies should comply with?